-Woody Guthrie’s 1942 Resolutions at Shoplet!? by Diana
+Woody Guthrie’s 1942 Resolutions at Shoplet!? by Jessica Hodges

 At the eve of every new year, millions upon millions of resolutions are made.
 And yet, as we leave January behind, we often find ourselves making exceptions, here and there, to whichever resolutions we made on that (likely) intoxicated and celebratory night.
 “I promise to gossip less,” you say to yourself.
 But then, while sipping your coffee in the breakroom, you overhear an acquaintance talkin’ smack about someone whom you already happen to find unpalatable, which prompts you to text your pal and, errr, uhhh…here we go again!